-Villa with 1 bedroom and 1 bathroom in Muğla, Turkey
+Villa with 1 bedroom, 1 bathroom and private pool in Muğla, Turkey

 Villa to rent in Muğla, Turkey

 One-bedroomed Dagli Ev is a charming mix of traditional stone walls, handmade wood and modern furnishings.
 The distinctive Turkish villa, nestled between olive and pine trees.

 Villa overview - owner's description